lee-zhg/openshift-bootcamp/workshop/generatedContent/kubernetes-storage/cos-with-s3fs/README.md

 1. If you DO NOT have an existing `IBM Cloud Object Storage` service instance or prefer to create a new instance for this exercise, go to https://cloud.ibm.com/catalog/services/cloud-object-storage and create a Lite plan of Cloud Object Storage for free.
 You can only have 1 single free Lite instance per account.

-2. **Note**: if you were permissioned and are using a pre-created cluster with your IBM Id and Labkey, that you are now logged into a different account than your personal account, because the permissioned cluster was created on a different account .
+2. **Note**: SWITCH TO YOUR PERSONAL ACCOUNT.
+If you were permissioned and are using a pre-created cluster with your IBM Id and Labkey, that you are now logged into a different account than your personal account, because the permissioned cluster was created on a different account .
 On this other account you do not have permissions to create new services, so you have to switch to your personal account first before you create the new service.

     ![IBMCloud Switch Accounts](../.gitbook/images/ibmcloud-switch-accounts.png)